pola-rs/polars-book/user_guide/src/howcani/df/melt.md

 # Melts

-Melt operations unpivot a DataFrame from wide format to long format
+Melt operations unpivot a DataFrame from wide format to long format.

 ## Dataset